c0gent/headsup/README.md

 You can specify the IP and port to listen on by using the `--server` command line switch, e.g.:

 ```
-cargo run -- --server localhost::5000
+cargo run -- --server localhost:5000
 ```

 Use the `--client` switch to specify a server url to connect to upon startup:

 ```
-cargo run -- --server localhost::5000 --client cogciprocate.com:3030
+cargo run -- --server localhost:5000 --client cogciprocate.com:3030
 ```

-After launching, type `/help` at any time for a list of commands.
+After opening application, type `/connect {url}` to connect to a server.
+Type `/help` at any time for a complete list of commands.

 #### Problems?